There is a secret about longevity, living a long time. The secret is simple: The longer you live, the longer you live!

 Do you invest in stocks?
 Bonds?
 Keep your money in the bank?
 Increased life expectancy is extending the time needed for our retirement funding, making sure our money lasts as long as we do has become the new “mantra” of the Baby Boomers.

 Many financial planners are turning towards products that remove the risk of the longevity problem, allowing an insurance company to bear the longevity risk, annuity companies issue and manage annuity products.

 Many types of annuity products are available, even those who pay interest (yield), which are similar in structure to bank CDs.
-However, the real benefit of annuities is the income provision, income that can pay for any period, even lifetime.
+However, the real benefit of annuities is the income provision, income that can pay for any period, even a lifetime.

 The question often asked is “What happens to the money in an annuity if a person dies early?
 Does the annuity company keep the money?”

 Consider letting an insurance company be responsible for your important long-term safe and secure retirement income.
 Safety and security is their first and foremost goal.